-- Click within the Program Window and a red text box will be created.
+- Click within the Program panel and a red text box will be created.
 A new title clip will also be added to the Timeline at the playhead.

 - Type desired text.

-- Navigate to Window > Essential Graphics.
+- Click the Graphics workspace tab from the top of the interface.
 The Essential Graphics panel will appear, which is where text formatting can be edited.